taituo/talktomegoose/docs/operations/single-vm-tmux.md

 # Single-VM Operations Guide

 ## Overview
 All personas share one VM and one repo clone. tmux keeps Codex agents isolated per pane while sharing filesystem state.
+A human operator (Ground Control) owns the VM, launches the `goose` session, and approves any automation the personas request.

 ## VM Requirements
 - Ubuntu 22.04 LTS or later